-Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as def Indicate by check mark if the registrant is not required to file reports pursuant t o Section 13 or 15(d) of the Act indicate by check mark if the registrant is not required to the reports pursuant t Yes o No x Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o Indicate by check mark whether the registrant has submitted electronically and be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of registrant was required to submit and post such files). regionale nas requires to submit and poor such rites).
-Yes o No o Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of to the best of the registrant's knowledge, in definitive proxy or information amendment to this Form 10-K. 0 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer o Accelerated filer o Non-accelerated filer x (Do not check if smaller reporting company) Smaller reporting company o Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No x The aggregate market value of the voting common stock held by non-affiliat Market of \$0.37 per share, was \$35,514,410 as of June 30, 2013. es of the registrant, based on the closing sale price on The NASDAQ Capital
+$\boxtimes$ Annual report pursuant to Section 13 or 15(d) of the Securities Exchange A ct of 1934 for the fiscal year ended December 31 , 2014 Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the transition period from to Commission file num ber: 001-16133 DELCATH SYSTEMS, INC. Delaware 06-1245881 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification on No.) 1301 Avenue of the Americas, 43 rd Floor New York, NY 10019 (Address of principal executive offices) (Zip Code) 212-489-2 (Registrant's telephone number Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which h Registered Common Stock, par value \$0.01 per share The NASDAQ Stock Marke t LLC Securities registered pursuant to Se ction 12(g) of the Act: None.
+Indi cate by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
+Indi cate by check mark if the registrant is not required to file reports pursuant to So ection 13 or 15(d) of the Act Yes □ No ⊠ indicate by check mark if the registrant is not required to the reports pursuant to 3 cellon 13 of 15(a) of the fiel.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange A during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to requ irements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter per registrant was required to submit and post such files).
+Yes □ No □ to th Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained herein, and will not be cont to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K of the registrant's knowledge. ame ndment to this Form 10-K. cate by check mark whether the registrant is a large accelerated filer, an accel nitions of "large accelerated filer," "accelerated filer" and "smaller reporting co reporting company.
+See the ge accelerated filer $\square$ -accelerated filer $\boxtimes$ (Do not check if smaller reporting company) Sn Accelerated filer $\square$ naller reporting company $\square$ Indi cate by check mark whether the registrant is a shell company (as defined in Ru ıle 12b-2 of the Act).
+Yes □ No ⊠ aggregate market value of the voting common stock held by non-affiliates of \$2.62 per share, was \$24,619,516 as of June 30, 2014. of the registrant, based on the closing sale price on The NASDAQ Capital

-At March 12, 2014, the registrant had outstanding 150,711,442 shares of par value \$0.01 Common Stock.
+At March 11, 2015, the registrant had outstanding 12,169,464 shares of par value \$0.01 Common Stock.